Robot Setup#

 Configuration procedure#

-The TCP/IP port is the critical parameter and must match on both the robot and FlexiVision One sides:
+The TCP/IP port is the critical parameter that must match between robot and FlexiVision One:

 4 |